Guide For Finding Free Alcohol and Drug Inpatient Rehab Centers Near You

 The Substance Abuse Prevention and Treatment Block Grant (SABG), which provides funding to all 50 states, specifically targets people who abuse needle-drugs and pregnant women and mothers with dependent children.
 However, each state has its own process and criteria for treating at-risk populations.3

-When Does Treatment Start?
+When Does Treatment Start in a State-Funded Rehab?

 One of the drawbacks of state-funded rehab facilities is that there are often lots of people in need with only a few spots open.
 This often means patients who are accepted have to be put on a waiting list.
 Depending on how much demand there is, and the availability the state facility has to accept patients, this may range from several weeks to several months.4